New York Central/Big Four, Whitewater Division - Indiana & Ohio, Brookville Subdivision

 Cincinnati for I&C cars to operate.
 The expense of

 this arrangement made it only a short-term operation.
-On April 18, 1861, the Cincinnati &
+The

 Indiana Railroad Company was incorporated as a subsidiary to